STEM: Science, Technology, Engineering, and Mathematics.

 The Boy Scouts of America has taken on STEM to encourage the natural curiosity of youth members and their sense of wonder about these fields through existing programs.
 From archery to welding, Scouts can’t help but enjoy the wide range of STEM-related activities.
 To support this initiative, the BSA developed the Nova Awards program so that youth members have fun and receive recognition for their efforts.

-The NOVA Award program consists of individual activity elements in various STEM topics structured for Cub Scouts, Boy Scouts, & Venturers.
-These topics, or four NOVA awards for each program level, are designed to encourage participation and to increase interest in STEM by making it relevant and fun.
-The NOVA award will be a distinctive pocket patch with a separate pin-on device awarded for each individual topic completed by the youth, up to three pins.
+The program consists of individual activity elements in various STEM topics structured for Cub Scouts, Scouts BSA, & Venturers.
+The NOVA awards are designed to encourage participation and to increase interest in STEM by making it relevant and fun.
+The NOVA award is a distinctive pocket patch with a separate pin-on device awarded for each individual topic completed by the youth.

-There are four Nova awards for Cub Scouts, Webelos Scouts, Boy Scouts, and Venturers.
-Each award covers one component of STEM—science, technology, engineering, or mathematics.
+There are seven Nova awards for Cub Scouts, Webelos Scouts, Scouts BSA, and four for Venturers.
+Each award covers one component of STEM.